xarray-contrib/xarray-simlab/doc/inspect_model.rst

 -------------------------------

-Model *repr* already gives information about the number and names of processes and their variables that are model inputs (including a short description for the latter if provided):
+Model *repr* already gives information about the number and names of processes and their variables that need an input value (if provided, a short description is also displayed for these variables):

 .. ipython:: python